microsoft/WDD-Spring-2018/README.md

 * The `NavigationView` contains the main menu and a `ContentFrame` that basically hosts all other pages such as `HomePage`, `CasesPage` and `CasePage`.
     * `HomePage` contains the Telerik `RadCartesianChart` control and a few other dummy UI elements.
     * `CasesPage` contains an extended `AdaptiveGridView` control that displays a list of cases.
+A new `RefreshContainer` control is used to wrap the `AdaptiveGridView` for enabling the *pull-to-refresh* gesture.
     * `CasePage` is the detail page of one particular case.
 This is where we create user activities and push the adatpive card (`timeline.json`) to Windows Timeline.
 * `NotificationDialog` contains a Bing `MapControl`, a `ListView` that shows a list of adjusters, and some adaptive card UI that's generated from `bot1.json`, `bot2.json` and `bot3.json`.
 The use of `AcrylicBrush` is in this control too.